t-hullis/milestone-project-heritage-housing-issues/README.md

 ## Acknowledgements (optional)
-* In case you would like to thank the people that provided support through this project.
+* In case you would like to thank the peopl